hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 ```
 Change tabs to the winSCP screen, and enter the result of the code above as hostname.
 For me it came out to sg.segfault.net, and that is what I have entered in the hostname tab.

-Username is `root`
+Username is `root` and password is `segfault`.

-Password is `segfault`.
 Save this for now, we’ll come back to this later.

 When you ssh in for the first time, you will see some code like instructions at the top.